 With that said, we have compiled a list of tips and tricks that will keep your plant thriving year-round.
-From watering techniques to light exposure, we cover it all here on our blog.
-If you want to learn more about caring for your Cymbidium boat orchid, read on!
+From watering techniques to light exposure, we cover it all.
+So if you want to learn more about caring for your Cymbidium boat orchid, read on!

 Repotting Your Cymbidium Boat Orchid

 The first step to caring for your plant is knowing when and how often you need to repot it.
-This process helps the orchid grow taller, but can also help maintain a healthy root system because all of the roots are pulled out from any growing medium in which they may have become entangled.
+This process helps the orchid grow taller but can also help maintain a healthy root system because all of the roots are pulled out from any growing medium in which they may have become entangled.

 When to Repot Your Cymbidium Boat Orchid

-Unfortunately, there’s no set rule on how often you should repot your orchid.
+Unfortunately, there is no set rule on how often you should repot your orchid.
 A good time to consider a new pot is when it starts looking crowded and the plant has stopped blooming for an extended period of time.
 You can also tell when this happens if watering the plant doesn’t provide the desired effect.

 The Cymbidium boat orchid will start to bloom in September-October, which is a short period only lasting around three weeks.
 The blooms are large and showy with six petals coming out from the center of it all.